pysat/pysat/docs/quickstart.rst

     print(pysat.data_dir)

-To check if pysat and required packages are working, instantiate one of the test instruments, and load a day of simulated data.
+To check if pysat and required packages are working, instantiate one of the test instruments.
+The test instrument will simulate data when using it to load data.
 Loading a day of data will ensure there is no problem with the underlying pandas installation.

 .. code:: python